despreston/Balance/README.md

 1. run `node index` in /server.
 This starts the server.
 Leave this open.
 2. Separately, run `react-native run-ios` in /client/BalanceApp.
 This starts the xcode simulator and the iOS app.

+### Communication with Piper-Socket
+Balance sends notifications over websockets by POSTing notifications to a server called Piper-Socket.
+More info about Piper-Socket is available in the readme for that repo.
+Piper-Socket config info is available to change in config.json.
+Piper-Socket (and websocket notifications) are optional when running Balance.

+### IOS Push Notifications
+Push notifications through APN require certificates.
+The location of these certifications can be set in config.json.

+### Code-Push
+The Balance IOS app uses Code Push (https://microsoft.github.io/code-push/) to hot push updates.